-Fresh Prep (not to be mistaken with Fresh City Farms, Hello Fresh, and other fresh induced names) has only been around for a few years now, but they’ve carved out a dedicated following within their Vancouver come.
-With recent expansion to Victoria, and designs on next-stage expansion into Western Canada, Fresh Prep has plenty of room to grow.
+Fresh Prep (not to be mistaken with Fresh City Farms, Hello Fresh, and other fresh-induced names) has only been around for a few years now, but they’ve carved out a dedicated following within their Vancouver home.
+With recent expansion to Victoria and designs on next-stage expansion into Western Canada, Fresh Prep has plenty of room to grow.

-Dhruv Sood, Becky Brauer, and Husein Rahmetutlla are the three local brains behind the Vancouver food subscription box start up.
-Rahemutlla recently spoke to the Globe and Mail saying, “If we went too fast, too quickly, that would require losing focus on our operations.
+Dhruv Sood, Becky Brauer, and Husein Rahemtulla are the three local brains behind the Vancouver food subscription box startup.
+Rahemtulla recently spoke to the Globe and Mail, saying, “If we went too fast, too quickly, that would require losing focus on our operations.
 Things wouldn’t be as tight.”

 Budgets are often stretched at startups, and Sood reported that things were no different for the first several years of Fresh Prep’s existence.
-Things might be looking up for the company though as it recently closed it’s first round of equity funding for $3 Million.
+Things might be looking up for the company, though, with it’s first round of equity funding for $3 Million.